phoityne/pty-mcp-server/README.md

   Launches any command through a PTY interface with optional arguments.
   Great for general-purpose terminal automation.

+- **`pty-message`**
+  Sends input to an existing PTY session (e.g., `df -k`) without needing full context of the current terminal state.
+  Abstracts interaction in a programmable way.

 - **`pty-bash`**
   Starts an interactive Bash shell (`/bin/bash -i -l`) in a pseudo-terminal.
   Empowers AI to execute shell commands like a real user.